Tadomika-Ari/Tadomika-Ari/README.md

 ## 💡 Current Focus

-- 🔭 Working on exciting projects at Epitech
+- 🔭 Working on projects at Epitech
 - 🌱 Continuously learning and improving my skills
-- 💬 Ask me about C programming, algorithms, or anything tech!
+- 💬 Looking for advice in C... or any other programming language
 ## 📊 GitHub Stats

 <div align="center">